 What to do in specific scenarios

-“If the caller wants pest control, ask which type: cockroaches, ants, rodents, or something else.”
+Always ask the caller what type of service they need.
+If they say pest control, ask which type: cockroaches, ants, rodents, or something else.

 4. Call Transfer Rules